lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 ## Running your code

 To run your ruby code, the easy way it to use IRB (Interactive Ruby).
-Let's launch irb on our terminal and type basic ruby code.
+Let's launch it on our terminal and type basic code.

 ```
 $ irb